 BRIDGING THE GAP BETWEEN LABORATORY & FIELD

-While other universities and government agencies have experimental research facilities containing multiple small ponds or artificial streams, ND-LEEF is unique because the pond, stream and wetland in each watershed are connected—an experimental research design that is intended to mimic nature.
+ND-LEEF is unique because the pond, stream, and wetland in each watershed are connected—an experimental research design that is intended to mimic nature.
 The connected configuration of these watersheds is especially important when investigating issues related to environmental change, which often cascade through several ecosystem types.
-The streams, ponds and wetlands at ND-LEEF can also be disconnected from one another for a given experiment, providing scientists with maximum flexibility in designing research projects.
+The streams, ponds, and wetlands at ND-LEEF can also be disconnected from one another for a given experiment, providing scientists with maximum flexibility in designing research projects.

 BRINGING THE CLASSROOM OUTDOORS